liuyehcf/BlogSource/_posts/Linux-Frequently-Used-Commands.md

 * `iptables -A INPUT -i lo -j ACCEPT`: Accept packets from any source or destination as long as they come through the `lo` interface—this is called a trusted device.
 * `iptables -A INPUT -i eth1 -j ACCEPT`: Adds the interface `eth1` as a trusted device.
 * `iptables -A INPUT -s 192.168.2.200 -j LOG`: Logs packets from this source IP to the kernel log file (e.g., `/var/log/messages`), then continues to match further rules (different from most rules).
-* Logging rules (should be placed first, otherwise if other rules match first, these won’t execute):
+* Logging rules (should be placed first, otherwise if other rules match first, these won't execute):
     * `iptables -I INPUT -p icmp -j LOG --log-prefix "liuye-input: "`
     * `iptables -I FORWARD -p icmp -j LOG --log-prefix "liuye-forward: "`
     * `iptables -I OUTPUT -p icmp -j LOG --log-prefix "liuye-output: "`